pwolfe8/gst_ds_examples/README.md

 ## Docker Options

 ### Use Local Display
-If you're plugged into the device via HDMI and want to display locally then run
+If you're plugged into the device via HDMI and want to display locally then run on your host:

 `xhost +local:docker`